Forceflow/slechtst_denkbare/README.md

 * Suggestions for content to be added can be made using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfMRoif8uh3CGwaXHmuRLflB6kYLQpwFVQp2WVeE8Y7cgVW3A/viewform).

 ## Thanks
-We would like to thank our sponsors for covering our hosting and URL costs:
+We would like to thank our sponsors for covering our hosting and URL costs.
+If you use the app in your improv team or for a performance, please consider [**donating**](https://www.paypal.me/Forceflow) to help.
 * [Friends Of Comedy](https://friendsofcomedy.webs.com/)
 * All individual donors